artsy/artsy.github.io/source/_posts/2012-09-13-on-grid-thumbnails.markdown

 }
 ```

-This meant we could have our UI thread dealing with scrolling, whilst [Grand Central Dispatch](https://developer.apple.com/technologies/mac/core.html) would deal with ensuring the image processing was done as fast and asyncronously as possible.
-In Folio however this wasn't enough, we were finding if you scrolled fast enough you could still see the images pop in after the grid cell was visible.
-For this we actually went back to the beginning, we made our image pipeline create a _120x120_ thumbnail for each artwork that we use `initImmediateLoadWithContentsOfFile` to load on the UI thread.
-This is fast enough to smoothly scroll, and should be replaced by the higher resolution image practically instantly.
+This meant we could have our UI thread dealing with scrolling, whilst [Grand Central Dispatch](https://developer.apple.com/technologies/mac/core.html) would deal with ensuring the image processing was done asynchronously and as fast as possible.However, this still wasn't enough.
+We were finding if you scrolled fast enough, you could still see images pop in after the grid cell was visible.
+For this, we actually went back to the beginning, and made our image pipeline create a _120x120_ thumbnail for each artwork that we use `initImmediateLoadWithContentsOfFile` to load on the UI thread.
+This is fast enough to smoothly scroll, and is replaced by the higher resolution image practically instantly.

 <img src="/images/2012-09-13-on-grid-thumbnails/hover-thumbnails.jpg">

-The rest of the story is pretty obvious, we wrapped all this up within a few days and got out a version of Folio for the Retina iPad and I ended up doing a talk about the issues involved in doing this in [Leeds LSxCafé](http://lsx.co/lsxcafe/), and you got a blog post out of it.
+The rest of the story is pretty straightforward.
+We wrapped all this up within a few days and got out a version of Folio for the Retina iPad, I ended up doing a talk about the issues involved in doing this in [Leeds LSxCafé](http://lsx.co/lsxcafe/), and you got a blog post out of it.